Debugging CMake Issues

 project can be any other project that you want to include in your

 main CMake project.
-By using add_dependency()
+By using add_dependency() you can tell CMake that

 your project, for example your library or executable depends on